Martin-L\"of Complexes: Abstract

 \section{Abstract}

 In this paper we define Martin-L\"{o}f complexes to be algebras for monads on the category of (reflexive) globular sets which freely add cells in accordance with the rules of intensional Martin-L\"{o}f type theory.
 We then study the resulting categories of algebras for several theories.
 Our principal result is that there exists a cofibrantly generated Quillen model structure on the category of 1-truncated Martin-L\"{o}f complexes and that this category is Quillen equivalent to the category of groupoids.
 In particular, 1-truncated Martin-L\"{o}f complexes are a model of homotopy 1-types.
-In order to establish these facts we give a proof-theoretic analysis, using a modified version of Tait's logical predicates argument, of the propositional equality classes of terms of identity type in the 1-truncated theory.